25prabhu10/notes/docs/Concepts/AWS/AWS_Integration_and_Messaging.md

 - Make sure to process the messages in the DLQ before they expire:
   - Good to set a retention of 14 days in the DLQ

-### Amazon SQS – Delay Queue
+### Amazon SQS - Delay Queue

-- Delay a message (consumers don’t see it immediately) up to 15 minutes
+- Delay a message (consumers don't see it immediately) up to 15 minutes
 - Default is 0 seconds (message is available right away)
 - Can set a default at queue level
 - Can override the default on send using the DelaySeconds parameter

 ### Amazon SQS - Long Polling

-- When a consumer requests messages from the queue, it can optionally “wait” for messages to arrive if there are none in the queue
+- When a consumer requests messages from the queue, it can optionally "wait" for messages to arrive if there are none in the queue
 - This is called Long Polling
 - LongPolling decreases the number of API calls made to SQS while increasing the efficiency and latency of your application.
 - The wait time can be between 1 sec to 20 sec (20 sec preferable)